nioo-knaw/epiGBS2/README.md

 ## Fix errors

-### Installation

-#### Problem:
-`conda create -n snake snakemake=6.1.1` did not work / environment takes a long time to solve

-#### Fix

-- install mamba in your base conda `conda install mamba`
-- run `mamba create -n snake snakemake=6.1.1`

 ### Clone removal

 #### Problem:
-The clone_filter process does not procede, due insufficient memory available in the server
+The clone_filter process does not proceed due insufficient memory availability on the server

 #### Fix:

-- Run clone_filter outside of the pipeline using the following command: `clone_filter -1 R1.fq.gz -2 R2.fq.gz -o ./ --inline_inline -igzfastq --oligo_len_1 3 --oligo_len_2 3 `
+- Run clone_filter outside of the pipeline using the following command:
+	- `clone_filter -1 R1.fq.gz -2 R2.fq.gz -o ./ --inline_inline -igzfastq --oligo_len_1 3 --oligo_len_2 3 `
-- Change the values of Wobble_R1/Wobble_R2 the barcode file to 0 and set the input/ reads to the output of the command above.
+- Change the values of Wobble_R1/Wobble_R2 in the barcode file to 0 and in the config.yaml file set the input_dir to the output directory of the command above.
-- If the previous solution does not work NGSReadsTreatment can be used instead. (paper: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6690869/) (download: https://sourceforge.net/projects/ngsreadstreatment/)
+- If the previous solution does not work, NGSReadsTreatment can be used instead. (paper: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6690869/) (download: https://sourceforge.net/projects/ngsreadstreatment/)
-- The following command filters the clones: `java -Xmx32g -jar NgsReadsTreatment_v1.3.jar prefix_R1.fastq prefix_R2.fastq 32`
+- The following command filters the clone reads:
+	- `java -Xmx32g -jar NgsReadsTreatment_v1.3.jar prefix_R1.fastq prefix_R2.fastq 32`
-- After which the wobble bases should be removed for this you can use fastp https://github.com/OpenGene/fastp `fastp --trim_front1 3 --trim_front2 3 --disable_adapter_trimming --disable_trim_poly_g --disable_quality_filtering --in1 prefix_R1_1_trated.fastq --in2 prefix_R2_2_trated.fastq --out1 prefix_R1.deRepNoWobble.fq.gz --out2 prefix_R2.deRepNoWobble.fq.gz`
+- Then the wobble sequence has to be removed manually.
+You can use [fastp](https://github.com/OpenGene/fastp)
+	- `fastp --trim_front1 3 --trim_front2 3 --disable_adapter_trimming --disable_trim_poly_g --disable_quality_filtering --in1 prefix_R1_1_trated.fastq --in2 prefix_R2_2_trated.fastq --out1 prefix_R1.deRepNoWobble.fq.gz --out2 prefix_R2.deRepNoWobble.fq.gz`
-- The `prefix_R1.deRepNoWobble.fq.gz`/ `prefix_R2.deRepNoWobble.fq.gz` files can be used as input for the pipeline, after setting the Wobble_R1/Wobble_R2 at 0 in the barcode file.
+- After changing the values for Wobble_R1/Wobble_R2 to 0 in the barcode file, the `prefix_R1.deRepNoWobble.fq.gz`/ `prefix_R2.deRepNoWobble.fq.gz` files can be used as input for the pipeline.

 #### Problem: